rgeraldes24/solc/docs/contracts/functions.rst

-Both ``f`` function overloads above end up accepting the address type for the ABI although they are considered different inside Solidity.
+Both ``f`` function overloads above end up accepting the address type for the ABI although they are considered different inside Hyperion.

 Overload resolution and Argument matching
 -----------------------------------------